dharmafly/pablo-docs/_posts/2238-01-01-element-reference.md

 Pablo does not (currently) support the creation of SVG elements by passing in a string of SVG markup.
 It may support this in future.

 The reason for its omission is that SVG elements do not have an equivalent property to HTML elements' `innerHTML`.
-The [innerSVG](http://code.google.com/p/innersvg/) library should be a workable polyfill replacement.
+The [innerSVG](http://code.google.com/p/innersvg/) library should work as a polyfill replacement.

 [resources]: http://pablojs.com/resources/#resources